danielrhodeswarp/kimino-config/readme.md

 ```

 You can of course use a smelly old switch / case instead.
-## What does it come with?

-* Migration for the settings table (you need to run this!)
-* Optional Artisan command to seed some example settings
-* Controller, routing and view to see and update settings on an HTML form
-* Above form view is publishable into your project
-* Artisan command to view all / certain settings
-* Artisan command to update a setting

-## NOTE
+## Sounds great so far.
+Any gotchas to keep in mind?

-Kimino Config purposefully does not interact with Laravel's config/ folder or dotenv stuff.
+- Kimino Config purposefully does not interact with Laravel's config/ folder or dotenv stuff.
 I see those settings as more infrastructural / servery / DevOpsish.

-Can't *add* a setting automatically via form or console.
+- Can't *add* a setting automatically via form or console.

-## TODO
+## What's next on your TODO list?

-* Config for setting name separator
+* Implement config for setting name separator
-* Config for include_prefix_on_html_form_view
+* Implement config for include_prefix_on_html_form_view
 * Check if actually working in Laravel 5.0 and 5.1 (5.2 definitely OK)
 * Check for BaseController of main including app (for security gates etc)
 * Should probably make the migration publishable as well
 * /vendor folder (and composer require?) for bundled Foundation stuff
 * View for Twitter Bootstrap
+* Session message after submitting form
+* Document the KiminoConfig::withPrefix('prefix') local scope
+* P'raps document some general examples of getting and looping through KiminoConfigs in a Laravel stylee

-## Musings
+## What's bugging you?

 * Namespacing issues around a db:seed in a Composer package for Laravel...
 * Seemingly can't introduce $variables in the `return "<?php ... ?>"` bit of Blade::directive()

+## Why is everything in this readme a question?

+Why not? :D